Return to Home Return to Overview Strategy Guide

 Sweep the Mold

-This attack is used by Greer, Gree and Champion Proto-Greerlings regularly.
-It consists of two subsequent 60° cones that Knockback, deal damage and inflict Bleeding and Poison for the first swipe and Cripple and Poison for the second swipe.
-The damage component of this attack is not high, so it can be ignored using Stability or otherwise mitigated with Aegis or by sidestepping.
+It consists of two subsequent 60° cones that Knockback and deal damage; it also inflicts Bleeding and Poison on the first swipe, and Cripple and Poison on the second swipe.
+The damage component of this attack is not high, so it can be ignored using Stability, or otherwise mitigated with Aegis, or by sidestepping.

 List of Effects

-Greer’s encounter has some additional unique effects, which are listed below for reference purposes.
+The Greer encounter has some additional unique effects, which are listed below for reference purposes.

 Empowered